BDI-pathogens/phyloscanner/phyloflows/README.md

 **phyloflows** expects input data in a very simple format.
 First, a data.frame of observed transmission counts within and between population groups, which we call `dobs`.
 Second a data.frame that summarises prior information on how population groups were sampled, which we call `dprior`.

-To get you started, **phyloflows** comes with a small simulated example data set of transmission counts and sampling information between two population groups, denoted by `1` and `2`:
+To get you started, **phyloflows** comes with a small simulated example data set of transmission counts and sampling information between two population groups, denoted by "1" and "2":
 ```
 data(twoGroupFlows1)
+dobs <- twoGroupFlows1$dobs
+dprior <- twoGroupFlows1$dprior
 ```

 Transmission networks resolved by phyloscanner could be analysed through phyloflows: